What Is a Metric in Google Analytics (And What to Track)

 Sometimes, the standard reports in Google Analytics don’t show exactly what you need.
 That’s where custom reports are helpful.
 They let you pick the metrics you want to see together.

 To create a custom report in Google Analytics, click on “Explore” in the left sidebar.
-This takes you to a page where you can build custom reports.
+It usually looks like a small graph with a magnifying glass or appears in the main navigation menu.

 Explore Free Form Report in GA4